 Not all jobs in healthcare involve providing medical assistance.
-For example, you can work as a health information technician, which involves filing and categorizing patient data for insurance reimbursement claims, or you could work as a medical billing manager.
+For example, you can work as a health information technician.
+Their duties involve filing and categorizing patient data for insurance reimbursement claims, or you could work as a medical billing manager.

-According to the U.S. Bureau of Labor Statistics, the career outlook for medical and billing coding technicians—which is a common job in healthcare that does not involve providing care to patients—is promising.
-Employment of these workers is expected to grow by 11% by 2028, which is “much faster than average.”
+According to the U.S. Bureau of Labor Statistics, the career outlook for medical and billing coding technicians is promising.
+This field does not include provide care to patients.
+Therefore, employment of these workers is expected to grow by 11% by 2028, which is “much faster than average.”

 Billing and coding professionals play a crucial role in our public infrastructure.
-People who work in areas such as billing management help hospitals to stay up and running while managing all of the administrative work that goes into providing healthcare.
+People who work in areas such as billing management help hospitals to stay up and running.
+They do this while managing all the administrative work that goes into providing healthcare.

-The COVID-19 crisis has illuminated the importance of everyone in the healthcare sector, with people who work in medical billing and coding playing a key role in fighting the crisis.
+The COVID-19 crisis has illuminated the importance of everyone in the healthcare sector.
+The people who work in medical billing and coding playing a key role in fighting the crisis.

 If working in medical billing and coding is interesting to you, there’s one thing you should know: these jobs typically require certification or a college degree.